Spicytin/l4d28survivors/README.md

 - [Defib Fix](https://forums.alliedmods.net/showthread.php?t=315483) - Fixes defib getting wrong targets and reviving alive players.
 - [Dialogue Criteria Fix](https://forums.alliedmods.net/showthread.php?t=335875) - Makes the 8 survivors interact more in campaigns.
 - [8 Player Modified Talker](https://steamcommunity.com/sharedfiles/filedetails/?id=2462741269) - (Read description of the mod.)
-  - [Actively Talker](https://steamcommunity.com/sharedfiles/filedetails/?id=2696358865) -.
-Changes survivor characters to actively speak their lines like saying sorry after being friendly fire to another survivor, etc...
+  - [Actively Talker](https://steamcommunity.com/sharedfiles/filedetails/?id=2696358865) - This workshop addon changes survivor characters to actively speak their lines like saying sorry after being friendly fire to another survivor, etc...
 Recommended to be used with 8 Player Talker mod, since it fixes the mourns for 5+ survivors.

 OR
 - [Scene Adjustments/Fixes](https://forums.alliedmods.net/showthread.php?t=321127) - Fixes friendly fire and mourn quotes for 5+ survivors (seems to stop working on map change for me.
 If this happens to you, you can add "sm plugins reload sceneadjustments.smx" at the end of your server.cfg to reload the plugin on every map change).